ericlenio/escreen/README.md

 session, which you can interact with.
 The session is initialized with the escreen "core" functions that can communicate back to the bash configuration server for various preferred settings you want in your shell.

+# Installation

+Install nodejs and make sure it is in your $PATH.
+Then:

+    git clone git@github.com:ericlenio/escreen.git
+    cd escreen
+    npm i

+If `npm i` fails with compile errors, these tips might help:

+* make sure `npm` is up to date: `sudo npm -g i npm@latest` (adjust this command depending on your environment)
+* play around with `CXX` environment variable, e.g. on OpenBSD this helped the compile to work:

+    CXX=clang++ npm i

+# Running

+Start the server in a dedicated window: `escreen-server`.
+Then in another window run `escreen-client`.

 # OLD docs below ... needs rewrite